Biswajeet-23/Track-Me/README.md

 4. Grant the necessary location permissions when prompted.
 5. The app will start tracking and transmitting your location automatically.

+## Libraries Used

+- **Google Play Services Location - A library provided by Google Play Services that enables accurate and efficient location tracking.

+- **Retrofit - A type-safe HTTP client for Android that simplifies the process of sending network requests and handling responses.

+- **Gson - A Java library for converting Java objects to JSON and vice versa, used in conjunction with Retrofit for serialization and deserialization of network data.

+- **Coroutines - Kotlin's native asynchronous programming framework that simplifies handling long-running tasks, such as network operations, in a non-blocking and efficient manner.

+- **Room - An abstraction layer over SQLite that provides an easier way to manage local data storage and database operations.

+- **Permissions Dispatcher - A library that simplifies the process of handling runtime permissions on Android, making it easier to request and manage permissions required for location tracking.

+- **Material Design Components - A set of UI components and guidelines provided by Google for building visually appealing and consistent Android applications.

 ## Compatibility

 The Location Tracker App is compatible with Android devices running Android 6.0 and above.